bg9595/mthfn/README.md

   There are #define lines that hijack the names of many of the standard cmath functions (`sin`, `cos`, `exp`, etc.), and `x`, `y`, `z`, `t`, `s`, `u`, `v`, `w` are defined as variables.
 Any of these lines can be deleted without affecting the rest of the code, to recover access to the original functions/names.

   ## Future versions
-  Ideally, future versions will have derivatives, and will allow various data types for numbers, including arbitrary precision.
+  Ideally, future versions will have `mathFn::differentiate()`, and will allow various data types for numbers, including arbitrary precision.